bebac/spotihifi/README.md

     vendor/libspotify-12.1.51-Linux-x86_64-release

-libasound is used to playback audio.
+libasound is used to playback audio and libb64 is used to encode/decode binary data.
 On Ubuntu do:

-    sudo apt-get install libasound2-dev
+    sudo apt-get install libasound2-dev libb64-dev

 I have not included the spotify application key in the repository, so you need to apply for one and place the appkey.c in the source folder.